 The CCE continued its pursuit of excellence in 2015 by bringing in high performance curlers and coaches to instruct at the camps.
 Since then, high profile guest instructors such as Jennifer Jones, Kaitlyn Lawes, Jill Officer, Earle Morris, Emma Miskew, Brett Gallant, and Cheryl Bernard have all been part of the summer skill development program.

-In 2017, the CCE conducted five summer curling camps including one Little Rock (U12) camp (weekend), one Canada Games camp (week long), one Development camp (week long), one Advanced camp (week long), one Elite camp (week long) and the Whitecap curling camp (week long).
+In 2017, the CCE conducted six summer curling camps including one Little Rock (U12) camp (weekend), one Canada Games camp (week long), one Development camp (week long), one Advanced camp (week long), one Elite camp (week long) and the Whitecap curling camp (week long).

-The CCE had both Canadian and World Champion teams with Rachel Homan (Emma Miskew and Lisa Weagle) and Brad Gushue (Mark Nichol, Brett Gallant and Geoff Walker) as camp instructors, making the summer of 2017 one to remember.
+The CCE had both Canadian Champion teams with Rachel Homan (Emma Miskew and Lisa Weagle) and Brad Gushue (Mark Nichol, Brett Gallant and Geoff Walker) as camp instructors, making the summer of 2017 one to remember.